supabase/storage-js/README.md

   ```

   > Note:
-  > The path in `data.key` is prefixed by the bucket ID and is not the value which should be passed to the `download` method in order to fetch the file.
+  > The path in `data.Key` is prefixed by the bucket ID and is not the value which should be passed to the `download` method in order to fetch the file.
   > To fetch the file via the `download` method, use `data.downloadPath` and `data.bucketId` as follows:
   >
   > ```javascript